First Year CS Guide

 • Completion of at least 4.0 FCEs

-• Complete the following Courses with the minimum grade
+• Complete both the following Courses with the minimum required grade:

 • CSC110Y1 (70%)